Go Back

 • Slice a 9 oz flank steak with the grain into 1.5-inch sections.
 Turn each section perpendicular and slice against the grain at a 30-40 degree angle into pieces about ⅛ inch thick.
 If the steak is hard to slice, freeze it for 20-30 minutes to firm it up.

-• Combine 1 cup of water with ½ tsp of baking soda and stir until dissolved.
+• Combine 1 cup of water with ½ teaspoon of baking soda and stir until dissolved.
 Add ⅓ cup of soy sauce.

 • Submerge the sliced beef in the marinade and refrigerate for at least 2 hours, or up to 24 hours for the best results.
 Longer marination times improve both tenderness and flavor.